telerik/report-server-docs/data-alerts-management.md

 -   Target document format - can be any single document format provided by the Telerik Reporting engine:

-    -   PDF - Renders a report in the Adobe Acrobat Reader.
+    -   PDF - Renders a report in the Adobe Acrobat Reader format.
 The format is shown as Acrobat (PDF) File in the Export drop-down of the report toolbar.

     -   XLS - Renders a report in Microsoft Excel.
 The report opens in Microsoft Excel 97 or later.